utdata/icj-class/js/js-class-04.md

 ## The Document Object Model

-JavaScript is aware of all the HTML on your web page, and they all become JavaScript **objects**.
+JavaScript is aware of all the HTML on your web page, and each element becomes a JavaScript **object**.
 This process, called the Document Object Model -- or DOM, for short -- is a standard for how to get, change, add, or delete HTML elements using JavaScript.

 The DOM allows us to connect our JavaScript functions to HTML or CSS on the page.

-## Our goals
+## Our goal

-We are making a form that allows a user to enter their first, middle and last name, and when they press a button it will display the full name on the page.
+We will create an HTML form that allows a user to enter their first, middle and last name, and when they press a button it will display the full name elsewhere on the webpage.
 And overview of steps:

 1. Create a new html page.
 2. Add some basic form elements and a button.
-3. Copy our `makeBetterName` function from our previous exercise
+3. Copy our `makeBetterName` function from our previous exercise.
 4. Modify that function and connect it to our forms elements and buttons.

 Now let's get down to the detail.